What is COSHH?

 COSHH does not cover lead, asbestos, or radioactive substances because these have their own specific regulation.

 - Make sure control measures are used and maintained;

 - Make sure everyone is informed, instructed, trained and supervised in the use of hazardous substances.

 The first possible control should be to consider avoiding use of the substance or substituting it for a safer one.

 How to assess the risks

 One of the key elements of COSHH is the requirement for a risk assessment.
 You need to identify the hazardous substances present in your workplace and consider the risks they present to peoples’ health.
-It is important to remember that it is not just substances which have been supplied but also hazardous substances which may be produced by your work activities, such as fumes, vapours and waste materials.
+It is important to remember that it is not just substances that have been supplied, but also hazardous substances which may be produced by your work activities, such as fumes, vapours and waste materials.
 Based on this information, a judgement is required to determine how the hazardous substance will affect someone's health.
 The assessment will also need to determine who will be exposed and for how long.
 All findings should be recorded and reviewed, especially if there is a change in work practices, if there is reason to suspect that they are no longer valid, or where monitoring employees' exposure shows it is necessary.

 Decide what precautions are needed

-If risks are identified then action is required to remove or reduce them to an acceptable level.
-If possible the hazardous substance should be substituted for a non-hazardous substance.
+If risks are identified, then action is required to remove or reduce them to an acceptable level.
+If possible, the hazardous substance should be substituted for a non-hazardous substance.